 Galleries, accessible via outside entrances and stairways, that surrounded the nave on three sides (N-S-W).

-A centrally located ambo [from where sermon was delivered].
+A centrally located ambo [a raised platform from which sermon was delivered].

 No barriers between central nave and side naves; the central nave was also occupied by the laity during services.